Tomer-Ashtar/GreenStorage/README.md

 save the repository in C:\Users\username

-open terminal open the folder
+open terminal get to the GreenStorage folder

 press "e.bat"